balanced/balanced.github.com/_posts/2013-02-14-announcing-balanced-payouts.md

 If you're an ad network looking to pay your publishers via ACH, we'd love to hear from you.
 Email: support at balancedpayments.com.

 ####  Payouts for Marketplaces
 Like I said, Balanced is the payments platform for online marketplaces.
-It's no surprise that several marketplace, like [CourseHorse](http://www.coursehorse.com/), have already adopted Payouts.
+It's no surprise that several marketplaces, like [CourseHorse](http://www.coursehorse.com/), have already adopted Payouts.
 Here's why CourseHorse selected Balanced:

 >We were initially looking for a cheap, easy way to pay our schools for enrollments, and after scouring the market, we found Balanced to be the easiest way to send safe, reliable ACH payments for only 25 cents per payment.